Class Book Awards

 |The winner for Most Unpredictable Plot.|

-exciting Newibery Award Ceremony.
+The winning books are announced at anexciting Newibery Award Ceremony.
 I set up a podium and play traditional awards ceremony music.
 I act as the host of the awards show, and my students act as the presenters.
 Selected students announce the nominees in each category and then open a colorful envelope to reveal the winning book.
 The "audience" cheers, and the student who nominated the book can choose to make an "acceptance" speech to thank his or her classmates for voting for the book.
 The student also explains why he or she nominated the book.

 All winning book covers (color copies) are placed inside frames and added to our Newibery bulletin board display with a blue ribbon that indicates the category in which each book was nominated.
 Once a book has received a Newibery Award, it is forever branded with a Newibery seal to indicate to current (and future) students that the book is has been selected by the 2006-2007 students of Room 13 as a great read!

 I have found that this activity promotes excitement about books and helps to strengthen the reading community in my classroom.
-There is more information and pictures of Class Book Awards in my classroom.